ocsf/ocsf-docs/Understanding OCSF.md

 Author: Paul Agbabian

-Date: May 2023
+Date: August 2023

-Status: RFC - Corresponds to schema version 1.0.0 - RC3
+Status: RFC - Corresponds to schema version 1.0.0

-Version: 1.12
+Version: 1.13

 ## Introduction to the Framework and Schema